XML-Travelgate/xtg-content-articles-pub/developer-documentation/hotel/DSF/DescriptiveInfoExtended.md

                                                     {
                                                         "languageCode" : "en",
                                                         "name" : "RoomTypes",
                                                         "description" : "Contains array of available room type at the property.
-Has size attribute to indicate the number of results contained."
+Has the size attribute to indicate the number of results contained."
                                                     },
                                                     {
                                                         "languageCode" : "pt",